senarvi/theanolm/docs/training.rst

   choices.
 Training will be considerably faster than with regular softmax, but the number of parameters will still be large, meaning that the amount of GPU memory may limit the usable vocabulary size.
+* A new alternative to hierarchical softmax is to approximate softmax by sampling a subset of the vocabulary for each mini-batch and contrast the correct target words to these *noise* words only, instead of the whole vocabulary.
+Only normal softmax output layer supports sampling.
+This is explained in more detail below.

 A vocabulary has to be provided for ``theanolm train`` command using the ``--vocabulary`` argument.
 If classes are not used, the vocabulary is simply a